MARIADB(1) MariaDB Database System MARIADB(1)

 received.
 This may slow down the server if the output is

 suspended.
-With this option, mysql does not use the history
+With this option, mariadb does not use the history

 file.